itamarcu/FoundryVTT-BetterRolls5e/README.md

-# Better Rolls for 5e - Forked for KryxRPG
+# Better Rolls for Kryx RPG - Forked for KryxRPG